kshankar/academic-shankar/content/authors/admin/_index.md

 ---
 # Display name
 title: Ts.
-Dr. rer. nat.
-Shankar Karuppayah
+Dr. Shankar Karuppayah

 # Username (this should match the folder name)
 authors: